-The traveler, in fact a true expert in terms of technology, spends his time surfing the web to look up a stock exchange listing, check emails or what the weather is going to be like tomorrow.
+The traveler, in fact, a true expert in terms of technology, spends his time surfing the web to look up a stock exchange listing, check emails or what the weather is going to be like tomorrow.

 So, booking a trip, checking in, boarding, smiling at the biometric app on the smartphone, all this is frankly a breeze and our traveler now finds it odd to be waiting in line to cross a border or board a plane.

-1,000 million electronic passports are now in service worldwide, which means 1 billion passport photos accessible in standardized format by face recognition systems; so it seems that the time has really come for us to use eGates to cross borders!
+1,000 million electronic passports are now in service worldwide, which means 1 billion passport photos accessible in a standardized format by face recognition systems; so it seems that the time has come for us to use eGates to cross borders!

 This is the most promising biometric recognition solution in use today and one that has already been implemented in a growing number of airports.

-Whether using an airport eGate or their own mobile phone, travelers are now becoming aware that they carry their biometrics with them, which, to the extent that IATA classifies them as "trustworthy", gives them privileges.
-So, whether the traveler's passport is stored in the cloud or in his/her pocket, what he or she wants is to see the doors open wide and enjoy the experience of traveling.
+Whether using an airport eGate or their mobile phone, travelers are now becoming aware that they carry their biometrics with them, which, to the extent that IATA classifies them as "trustworthy", gives them privileges.
+So, whether the traveler's passport is stored in the cloud or his/her pocket, what he or she wants is to see the doors open wide and enjoy the experience of traveling.

 The biometric experience: what are we waiting for?

-Recent studies have confirmed time savings of the order of 80% thanks to automated check-in and security procedures.
+Recent studies have confirmed the time savings of the order of 80% thanks to automated check-in and security procedures.
 And this, of course, is to the benefit of the shops and food & drink outlets that generate more than half of airport revenues!

 Not to mention staff savings!

-Bag drop-offs, passport and boarding checks all require dedicated teams which could be very advantageously replaced by simple "supervisors" in charge of making sure a battery of equipment is functioning properly or helping novice passengers.
+Bag drop-offs, passport and boarding checks all require dedicated teams that could be very advantageously replaced by simple "supervisors" in charge of making sure a battery of equipment is functioning properly or helping novice passengers.